scil-vital/tractoracle_irt/README.md

 python submit_experiments.py \
     [--cluster] \
     [--submit] \
-    [--dry-run]
+    [--dry-run] \
+    [--account ACCOUNT-NAME] \
     config/file.yaml
 ```

 This creates one to several bash files that you can run either manually, or submit them all to a SLURM system, making it easier to start multiple jobs at once.
 It also allows to have experiments that are permanent on disks and easily reproducible.
+Also, if you're using the "cluster" field to specify a path within your configuration file, make sure to provide the `--cluster` flag.

+This script offer 3 flags that you can specify as additional arguments:
+1. `--cluster`: If you're using the "cluster" field to specify any path within your configuration, do not forget to specify this flag, otherwise it will only consider the "local" field associated with that location.
+2. `--dry-run`: The script will run and perform the same checks, but it won't write any files.
+This is usually just to make sure the configuration makes sense and the main paths you specified can be found.
+3. `--submit`: After the creation of the bash scripts, it will call `sbatch` to enqueue each created bash script as a new job to the SLURM scheduler.
+Mostly useful if you want to avoid submitting each script manually.
+4. `--account`: Only used if `--submit` is also specified.
+This will simply specify under which account the jobs should be submitted to the SLURM scheduler.

 ## Contributing